Shashanka25/AI_Crop_Health_Advisor/README.md

 ---

-## Design decisions worth defending
+## Design decisions worth defending:

 **Type comes from the phone.** Android already ships Noto Sans Telugu and Devanagari.
 Downloading a webfont over 2G to say the same thing would be a worse app, so the stylesheet asks for the system family and gives Indic scripts more line-height instead.